 Hunters, fisherman and survivalists all need to carry a knife in order to perform simple tasks such as cutting, digging, splitting, and defense .
+More often than not, they also carry an everyday watch too, like a Casio (I have the F-91W myself).
 Dull knives are pretty useless and every knife can lose its sharp edge over time as a result of repeated cutting which dulls the cutting edge of the blade.
 There are three ways to sharpen your knive, freehand, a guided system, or the more clumsy powered system.
 Sharpening a knife is not that difficult once you understand the basics and learn a few expert sharpening tips.

 Knife makers shape a particular “bevel” or angle to a knife that is based on how the knife is used or what the knife is designed to cut.
 Skinning and fillet knives have acute angles while knives with heavy blades such as chopping knives have a more acute angle.
 Anyone experienced at knife sharpening will tell you that the steeper the angle – the sharper the blade will become.